 Odin sat once more upon Hlidskjalf, his single eye scanning across the Nine Realms.
 He sneered, the pests were hiding from him somehow.
 He'd seen them, become familiar with their auras, he should have no trouble finding them.
 Yet, he couldn't see a single one of them.
 Even Heimdallr was invisible to him upon Hlidskjalf, though he knew exactly where the man stood.
 Odin directed his gaze to the Midgard side of Bifrost, the Rainbow Bridge.
 He knew Heimdallr was there, encased within a pillar of stone none of them could break.
 He had confirmed that in person.
 Still, looking down from Hlidskjalf, there was no stone pillar at either end of Bifrost.

 He had no way of finding the others that had been scattered by his spell.
-Heimdallr was easy, there was no where else he would go.
+Heimdallr was easy, there was nowhere else he would go.
 The others?
-Odin did not know them well enough, not after that fool monk fooled with their armors.
-Then of course there was Loki.
+Odin did not know them well enough, and Loki?
 Loki put chameleons to shame when it came to hiding.
-He could not find the ones his spell had affected, nor could he find the ones that had been made to look as though they had been affected by it.
+He could not find the ones his spell had scattered, nor could he find the ones that had been made to look as though they had been affected by his spell.
 They were not in their resting places.
 Something or someone else was masking them from his sight.
 He ground his teeth.

 Rather abruptly his gaze was pulled to a group of tiny islands his ravens told him was called Japan, and focused in on a city called Tokyo.
 It narrowed to a particular street.
 The traffic on the street frozen as the humans stared at something.
 He cursed, he couldn't see what they were staring at.
 His attention on the city already causing dark clouds to swirl in the sky above it.
 Then, as if emerging out of a mist, one of the five that had withstood his blast stood on the street.
 The street around him rumbled.
 Why?
 Odin couldn't say, but he knew where one of them was.